JBKahn/flake8-print/README.rst

 Flake8 print plugin
 ==================

 Check for Print statements in python files.
-Currently does not support noqa comments.

 This module provides a plugin for ``flake8``, the Python code checker.